Donald Lee Stewart: Origins and early ministry

 According to his official biography, Stewart was born on October 25, 1939, the youngest of six children.
 By the age of 13, Stewart had developed a severe bone disease.
 After four major surgeries when he was 15 years old, Stewart recovered.
 As of 2009, he lives in a $2.5 million home in Paradise Valley, Arizona, owned by his church, and Stewart's family receives income from his church.
 The Arizona Republic reports that "his ministry, the Don Stewart Association, operates out of a nondescript warehouse in an industrial park near Interstate 17."
-Stewart's son, Brendon Stewart, conducts his own "Miracle Crusades."
+Stewart's son, Brendon Stewart, conducts his own "Miracle Crusades".

 Stewart first worked with Allen, starting with "pounding tent stakes at Allen's revivals to driving a truck to preaching".
 One of Allen's rising young evangelistic proteges during the early 1960s, along with the likes of R. W. Schambach and Leroy Jenkins, Stewart served as evangelist and secretary-treasurer of Allen's organization, and "was hit with allegations of embezzlement by Allen's brother-in-law, of pocketing offerings from the revivals" in the wake of Allen's death.
 When the controversial Allen died from alcohol poisoning as a result of an alcoholic binge in 1970, Stewart tried to clean up Allen's room before the police came.
 After Allen's death, Stewart gained complete possession of Allen's organization, including his Miracle Valley property, and renamed Allen's Miracle Life Fellowship International the Don Stewart Evangelistic Association (and later the Don Stewart Association).
+Initially, Stewart retained Gene Martin as the musical director, before Martin left to start his own ministry.